AdobeDocs/commerce-frontend-core/src/pages/ui-components/concepts/knockout-bindings.md

 title: Custom Knockout.js bindings
 ---

-This topic lists the custom [Knockout.js](http://knockoutjs.com/) bindings used in the core Magento files.
+This topic lists the custom [Knockout.js](http://knockoutjs.com/) bindings used in the core application files.
 These bindings can also be used by third-party developers.

 ## General concepts

 ### Aliases

 The standard way to reference a knockout.js binding is using the `data-bind` attribute: `[data-bind="%binding_name%: %value%"]`.
-In Magento implementation, you can also use aliases to declare bindings.
+You can also use aliases to declare bindings.
 Some bindings may be defined as attributes (`[%binding_alias%="%value%"]`) or nodes (`%binding_alias% args="%value%">`).

 ### Binding values

 Apart from the value type specified for each binding, every value may be wrapped in Knockout's observable.

-## Custom Magento bindings
+## Custom bindings

 ### `afterRender`